kbrw/ewebmachine/pages/demystify_dsl.md

 > #### Dynamic module {: .neutral}
 >
 > Dynamically named module aren't nested under their parent module.
+That's why
-> That's why the `resource` macro concats it with the caller's module.
+> the `resource` macro concatenates it with the caller's module.

 In this module each handler will become a function.
 As is, each handler is a macro.